ga-wdi-lessons/devise/readme.md

 While it's interesting to know what's happening under the hood when authenticating a user, it's very unlikely you'll implement your own authentication mechanism in any future project.
 Devise is a well-tested open source authentication solution for rails.

-In yesterday's lesson, passwords were stored in the database in plaintext.
+The official documentation recommends several guides on how to go about implementing authorization from scratch in the [documentation](https://github.com/plataformatec/devise#starting-with-rails).

+Along with providing helper methods around authorization.
+Devise takes care of making sure that passwords are properly stored in our database (i.e. not in plain text).

 <details>
   <summary><strong>Why might storing passwords in the database be a bad idea?</strong></summary>

-  - We might get hacked
-  - Some users have the same password for every service
+  - Because of password reuse, if an attacker were to get access to our database, other accounts of our users may be threatened.
   - [Plain Text Offenders](http://plaintextoffenders.com/faq/devs)

 </details>